feraxhp/cim/README.md

   [output]  Output file/directory path *(optional)

 Options:
-  -w, --width <value>    Width of the output image (only for SVG to image) [default: 0] -h, --height <value>   Height of the output image (only for SVG to image) [default: 0] -q, --quality <value>  Quality of the output image (only for image to WebP) [default: 100]
+  -w, --width <value>    Width of the output image (only for SVG to image) [default: 32] -h, --height <value>   Height of the output image (only for SVG to image) [default: 32] -q, --quality <value>  Quality of the output image (only for image to WebP) [default: 100] -v, --vnumber          Prints the version number to the standard output
       --help             Prints help information
-  -v, --vnumber          Prints the version number
   -V, --version          Print version
 ```